InertExpert2911/ScrollLess-Community/README.md

 - **Report a bug:** [open an issue](https://github.com/InertExpert2911/ScrollLess-Community/issues/new/choose)
 - **Ask a question or say hello:** [Discussions](https://github.com/InertExpert2911/ScrollLess-Community/discussions)

-The Scroll Less app is proprietary.
-Its source code is not in this repository.

 ## Features

 ### Your scroll distance, in meters